embar-/pdsa-grapher/README.md

 ## Required files for inputs
+To familiarize yourself with the program's capabilities, you can use the files located in the `sample_data/` directory.
+For uploading, you will need:
+- either one JSON file (e.g., `biblioteka.json`),
+- or one DBML file (e.g., `biblioteka.dbml`),
+- or two separate files (e.g., `biblioteka_pdsa.xlsx` and `biblioteka_refs.csv`):
   - PDSA **xlsx** file containing information about nodes (tables).
 The app expects this file to have at least two sheets:
     - One sheet defining the **tables**:
       - table names (expected in `table` column),
       - table descriptions (expected in `comment` column, optional),
       - number of table records (expected in `n_records` column, optional).
     - One sheet defining their **columns**:
       - table names (expected in `table` column),
       - column names (expected in `column` column),
       - column descriptions (expected in `comment` column, optional),
       - primary key indication (expected in `is_primary` column, optional),
       - column data types etc.
   - References **xlsx** or **csv** file containing information about edges (relations between tables).
     App requires columns that hold the names of the source table and target table, columns holding info about source column and target column are optional.

-The names of the sheets and the names of the sheet columns can be anything - you can choose what each column means in the program.
+The names of the XLSX sheets and the names of the sheet columns can be anything - you can choose what each column means in the program.
 However, if they are found with default names, assignments will be automatic.

-To get acquainted with the program's capabilities, you can use the files from the `sample_data/` directory:
-`biblioteka_pdsa.xlsx` as PDSA and `biblioteka_refs.csv` as references.

 ## Installation and start
 Choose one option to install dependencies and run the program: either regular Python or Docker.

+**Note:** The app was tested on Python 3.10 and 3.12 versions.

+**Note:** The program has been tested on Firefox 135, Chrome 133, Edge 133 browsers.

 ### Option 1: regular Python
-**Note:** The app was tested on Python 3.10 and 3.12 versions.
 1. Open a terminal application and navigate to the source code directory.
 2. Create a virtual environment:
    `python -m venv .venv`